Ohio Driving Laws for Seniors and Older Drivers

 • have a severe cardiac condition, or

-• Complete and sign an Application for Disability Placard.
+• complete and sign an Application for a Removable Disability Placard (Form BMV 4826)

 Learn More About Ohio Driving Rules

 The BMV website has a wealth of information for Ohio drivers, including licensing and vehicle registration requirements.
-Of special interest is the link to Ohio laws and regulations controlling motorists in the state.
+Of special interest is the Ohio Driver's Manual online, which you can read in your browser.
+It's also available as a downloadable PDF in English (including large print) or three other languages, or as an audiobook.

 Talk to a Lawyer